 Warning.
-If you don't see an organization, you can choose the Create Organization action to create (import) it.
-But make sure there is nothing to match first, so that you don't create a duplicate organization.
+If you don't see an organization, click Actions > Create Organization to create (import) it.
+Make sure there is nothing to match first, so that you don't create a duplicate organization.

-- Keep going through all your unmatched organizations until they are all matched.
+- Review all your unmatched organizations until they are all unmatched.

 - If you change your mind about any of the matches, click Actions, choose Change Match, and then manually search for and choose a different organization.